 Sanskrit BA (Hons)

 Sanskrit is an Indian classical language whose history stretches back over three thousand years.
 For much of that time, Sanskrit has been the primary vehicle of intellectual, literary, and religious expression in India.
 As a language of learning, Sanskrit has served as the cosmopolitan arena in which, for two millennia, forms of systematic knowledge – including logic, grammar, rhetoric, mathematics, astronomy, metaphysics, epistemology, hermeneutics, law, politics, and aesthetics – have been subjected to vigorous debate.
 As a literary language, Sanskrit has provided the formal medium for poetry, romance, epic, drama, and story literature that was much admired across Asia: imitated, adapted, and translated.
-As a medium of religious culture, millions of Buddhists, Hindus, and Jains use Sanskrit even today, as they have done in the past.
-So do practitioners of yoga around the world.
+As a medium of religious culture, millions of Buddhists, Hindus, and Jains use Sanskrit even today as do practitioners of yoga around the world.

-No prior knowledge of any ancient language is expected for students entering the degree.
+No prior knowledge of any ancient language is expected for students entering the degree although having such knowledge will be to the student's advantage.

 Alongside the study of Sanskrit, students choose one subsidiary language option, which is studied in the second and third years of the course.
-Student may choose from among Hindi, Early Iranian (Including Avestan, Old Persian, and/or Middle Persian), Pali, Prakrit, and Tibetan.
-Exceptionally, permission may be granted to take a different subsidiary language alongside Sanskrit, such as Persian or Arabic.
-Classics may be studied as a subsidiary option alongside Sanskrit as part of the Classics & Asian and Middle Eastern Studies degree.
+Students may choose from among Hindi, Early Iranian (Including Avestan, Old Persian, and/or Middle Persian), Pali, Prakrit, Tibetan, and Persian.
+Subject to approval, Classics may be studied as a subsidiary option alongside Sanskrit as part of the Classics & Asian and Middle Eastern Studies degree.
 Students on the Chinese BA course may choose Sanskrit as a subsidiary option.

 The objectives of the Sanskrit BA are that, by the end of the course, students should: